 - compliance issues (particularly relating to IFRS 15 arising from not having a completely transparent and auditable method of profit reporting).

-When we have implemented DealTrack, our own complete solution for rebate management, we have seen our customers move to a situation where they can (at last) clearly identify the rebate income they should claim.
+When we have implemented DealTrack, our own complete software solution for rebate management, we have seen our customers move to a situation where they can (at last) clearly identify the rebate income they should claim.
 Whilst this appears as a major milestone in most implementations, the best is yet to come…

 Once the system is in place to record and manage rebate claims, the next phase can begin.

 There are three elements to this second phase:

 - Procurement, using the detailed information provided by the system, can negotiate smarter deals in the future

 - Sales people can be given appropriate* visibility of rebates and margins to avoid: